Sana-Sajid97/Diabetes-Prediction-App/README.md

 ## Live App

-Try the app live here: [Open Diabetes Prediction App](https://myhackathondemo.loca.lt)
+Try the app live here: (https://myhackathondemo.loca.lt)

 > ⚠️ Note: This link is temporary and works only while the Colab session is active.
 > For permanent hosting, consider deploying on Streamlit Cloud or Heroku.